sd1p/PDFlow/README.md

         APP_FRONTEND_URL=
         ```

-   - Create a `.env.local` file in the frontend directory and set the required variables (e.g., API endpoint URLs).
+   - Create a `.env.local` file in the frontend directory and set the required variables.

         ```env
         NEXT_PUBLIC_BACKEND_URI=